 - Completed college-level science course credit hours of 80 hours or more

 Additional consideration will be given to applicants with current Connecticut resident status, or applications with verifiable military service.
 SHU participates in the Yellow Ribbon Program.

 - Application through the Centralized Application Service for Physician Assistants (CASPA)

-- Three letters of reference: must include at least one letter from a work supervisor
+- Three letters of reference, including at least one from a work supervisor

 - Personal Statement (on CASPA)

 - Supplemental SHU Essay Questions completion (on CASPA)

 - Must meet all SHU MPAS Technical Standards

 - Completion of criminal background check is required prior to starting the PA program

 - Completion of required SHU MPAS Health & Immunization clearance